Victor2103/linky/memo.md

 WHERE time > now() - INTERVAL '4 days';
 ```

-# Delete data from the last 3 days for demonstration
+## Delete data from the last 3 days for testing the curl command.

 ```sql
 DELETE FROM consommation WHERE time > now() - INTERVAL '3 days' ;